Chapter 3 : A Broken Vase

 “I’m sorry, Theodore.
 Crookshanks, no!” she said, reaching for her pet.
 Theodore grinned and knocked her hand away lightly.

 “Then I’m Hermione,” she countered, smiling back.
 If Crookshanks could accept this callous boy, then she would make an effort to as well.
-She took a seat across from him at his table.
+She took a seat across from him at the table.
 “What are you writing?” she asked, deciding to attempt conversation.

 “Nothing really,” Theo replied, “I just write, I guess.
 It’s never anything in particular, just words and thoughts and other random things.”